On the Hedging of Options On Exploding Exchange Rates: Introduction

-\citet{CH} suggest to consider collateral requirements when pricing contingent claims corresponding to a constraint on the class of admissible trading strategies.
-This leads to a higher contingent claim price, but usually does not restore put-call parity.
-So far, only ad-hoc pricing methods have been suggested in order to restore put-call parity.
-These methods seem to lack a clear economic motivation and thus, cannot easily be extended to general contingent claims.
-For example, \citet{Lewis} proposes to add a correction term to the price of a call.
-However, as his starting point is exactly put-call parity, it is not clear how other contingent claims should be priced.
+Cox and Hobson \cite{CH} suggest to consider collateral requirements when pricing contingent claims; such collateral requirements correspond to a constraint on the class of admissible trading strategies.
+This leads to a higher contingent claim price, but usually does not restore put-call parity for model prices.

-\citet{MadanYor_Ito} suggest to take the limit of a sequence of prices obtained from approximating the asset price by true martingales as the price for a contingent claim.
-This approach also restores put-call parity.
+Madan and Yor \cite{MadanYor_Ito} propose to take the limit of a sequence of prices obtained from approximating the asset price by true martingales as the price for a contingent claim.
+This approach also restores put-call parity for model prices.
 However, one might criticize that the limit of the approximating prices does usually not agree with the classical price in the case that the underlying is a true martingale.
-For instance, a contingent claim that pays infinity in the event that the quadratic variation stays constant for some period and otherwise pays zero has a price of zero if the underlying is geometric Brownian motion, but a price of infinity if the the underlying is stopped Geometric Brownian motion.
+For instance, consider an arbitrage-free, complete market with corresponding risk-neutral measure $\Q$, a standard $\Q$-geometric Brownian motion $X = \{X_t\}_{t \in [0,T]}$ as underlying, and a contingent claim that pays $\1_{\{X_T \in \N\}} / q_{X_T}$ at maturity $T$ where $q_y = \Q(\max_{t \in [0,T]} X_t \geq y)$ for all $y \in \R$.
+This claim should have price zero as $X_T \notin \N$ almost surely.
+However, if one approximates $X$ with versions that are stopped at hitting times of integers, as in Madan and Yor's approach, then one obtains a price of one for that claim.

-In the following, we shall take an economic point of view based on a replicating argument and derive a pricing operator that restores put-call parity and assigns model prices which correspond to the observed market prices.
+We here suggest to take an economic point of view based on a replicating argument and derive a pricing operator that restores put-call parity and, therefore, assigns model prices that correspond to observed market prices.
 We thus not only justify Lewis' pricing operator by an economic argument but also generalize it to a wider class of models and contingent claims.
-More precisely, we observe that there exists a natural candidate for a pricing-measure corresponding to a change of num\'eraire.
-As we shall discuss below, this is a different approach as the one taken in \citet{DS_numeraire} as we do not require the new measure to be equivalent with respect to the original one.
-If we then define the price of a contingent claim as the minimal superreplicating cost under both measures corresponding to the two different currencies, then these prices satisfy put-parity as we shall demonstrate in Section~\ref{S replication}.